-Although IPv4 datagrams may be up to 64 Kbytes long, ultimately they have to be transported by a layer two frame.
+Even though IPv4 datagrams may be up to 64 Kbytes long, ultimately, they must be transported by a layer two frame.
 Yet, frames aren't able to carry arbitrary amounts of data.
-The maximum amount of data each layer two frame can carry is known as MTU (Maximum Transmission Unit).
-For instance, an Ethernet-II frame MTU is 1500 octets, an AAL5 PDU MTU is 64 Kbytes.
+The maximum amount of data each layer two frame can carry is known as the MTU (Maximum Transmission Unit).
+For instance, the MTU of an Ethernet-II frame is 1500 bytes, and the MTU of an AAL5 PDU is 64 Kbytes.

-This issue is complex because the path of a given datagram can include many different layer two technology types, each with a different MTU value.
+This issue is complex because the path of a given datagram may include many different layer two technology types, each with a different MTU value.